LLNL/sonar-driver/README.md

 Assuming you cloned this repo into location SONAR_DRIVER_HOME

+1-step install: `source install.sourceme`

+Or, build components separately using:

 1. Run `make` to create the necessary python virtualenv for this project.

 2. Invoke the virtual environment with `source ${SONAR_DRIVER_HOME}/venv/bin/activate`

-3. Run `make install` to install the project into the current `PYTHONPATH`.
+3. Run `make sonar-driver` to install the project into the current `PYTHONPATH`.

 4. Add `${SONAR_DRIVER_HOME}/bin` to `PATH` to run commands anywhere